HolsDuckett/CV/README.md

 Through both my use of **communication skills and clearly structured communication processes** I was able to **build a proactive and focused team**.
 Clearly communicating my expectations of them and **ensuring I was available to listen and respond** to their training requirements as well as other ideas for completing the job to the best of their abilities was a **key skill in the success of our services as a company**.
 As a result of this, **within 3 months of becoming responsible for managing all event service teams, we had a 100% recurring booking record**.

 ### Quick Learner

 Learning new technologies is a key skill of mine, which can be demonstrated through my success at Makers Academy thus far.
 Due to my **inquisitive nature and my speedy knowledge on-boarding**, I was able to create a mock web page in my spare time using **self taught** basics of javascript, CSS, HTML, and Bootstrap for my personal web development interest prior to joining Makers.
 Since joining Makers, **I have created a vast collection of projects that delve into the different technologies and architectures used in web development**.
 From single page javascript apps, to intricate rails projects, I've **successfully explored a great range of innovative tech** that's leading the companies of today to greatness.

 ## Work Experience

 **The Truman Brewery - Event Operations Manager (February 2019 to November 2020)**

-- Managing the day to day and event logistics of a 10 acre multi capacity events venue on Brick Lane, East London.
+ Managing the day to day and event logistics of a 10 acre multi capacity events venue on Brick Lane, East London.

-- Coordinating event planners, council regulations and venue requirements to ensure a smooth delivery of all necessary factors to create impacting events for capacities of up to 2,000.
+- Coordinating event planners, council regulations and venue requirements
+- Day-to-day venue support
+- Health and safety protocols including risk assessment document reviews
+- Training new team members
+- Development of a venue operations manual document
+- Management of key internal documentation (audit, health and safety)
+- Enhancement of external documentation (event procedure, client support)
 - Managing all event service teams and booking systems including event security and cleaning.
-Including liasing i
+- Lead and motivate a team with diverse skill sets, including delegating work and responsibilities, as well as conducting performance reviews.

 **Jet Studios - Floor Manager (July 2018 to February 2019)**

-- Managing the day to day and prepartion of a high end film and photography studio with clients such as Vivienne Westwood, Evian & ITV.
+Managing the day to day and prepartion of a high end film and photography studio with clients such as Vivienne Westwood, Evian & ITV.

-- Excellent communiction skills
+- Adhere to health and safety regulations
-- Working independently and managing a team of studio assistant meant ensuring i am self confident and able to raise enthusiasm in others.
+- Working independently and managing a team of studio assistants
 - Plenty of patience and stamina in such a demanding public-facing position.
+- Oversee everything that happens before, during and after a shoot
+- Leading and assisting on photographic shoots
+- Review and understand client briefs and notes, as well as guidance provided by the creative director or line manager, and accurately follow accordingly.

 ## Education

-#### Makers Academy (Novemeber 2020 to March 2021)
+### Makers Academy (Novemeber 2020 to March 2021)

 A 16-week intensive development bootcamp, focusing on :